RecoX/Tdarr_Plugin_Keep_Native_Lang_Recox.js/README.md

+# Tdarr Plugin Collection by RecoX

+A collection of modified Tdarr plugins for comprehensive media optimization with intelligent handling.

+## Plugins in This Repository

-# Tdarr_Plugin_recox_Keep_Native_Lang_Plus_User_Langs
+### 1. Tdarr_Plugin_recox_Keep_Native_Lang_Plus_User_Langs

-A modified Tdarr plugin for keeping native language and user-specified audio tracks with intelligent fallback handling.
+A modified plugin for keeping native language and user-specified audio tracks with intelligent fallback handling.

+### 2. Tdarr_Plugin_recox_MP4_Faststart
+A companion plugin for MP4 faststart web optimization with intelligent detection.

 ---